shaikhj-ayan/last-fm-user-engagement-and-retention-Analysis-sql-excel-powerbi/Readme.md

-## 🎧 Last.fm User Engagement and Retention Analysis
+# 🎧 Last.fm User Engagement & Retention Analysis

-Analyzing user listening behavior, engagement depth, and retention patterns on Last.fm using SQL and Power BI to uncover insights that can improve long-term user retention and platform interaction.
+Analyzing listening behavior, engagement patterns, and content performance on Last.fm using SQL and Power BI to understand how the platform can improve long-term user retention.

+---

 ## 📌 Table of Contents